Self-management Intervention for Children With Chronic Medical Complexity: Pilot Feasibility Trial

 Patient Quality of Life (QOL)

-Compared Mean QOL Change from Baseline to Each Follow-up Assessment Between the Two Intervention Groups, using the QOL survey questionnaire for children with complex medical conditions (adapted from Ellzey et. al), which assesses multiple domains including physical health, mental health, sleep, pain, activities and general QOL.
+Compared Mean QOL Change from Baseline to Each Follow-up Assessment Between the Two study Groups, using the Ellzey et. al.'s QOL survey questionnaire for children with complex medical conditions, which assesses multiple domains including physical health, mental health, sleep, pain, activities and general QOL.
+The total QOL score was reported and standardized to 100 points, with scores ranging from 20 (the lowest QOL) to 100 (the highest QOL).
+Higher QOL scores represent a better outcome.

 Secondary Outcome Measures